Taking a timeout

 Set realistic expectations and focus on your goals

 The stock market averages a 10% correction every year.
-There have been 33 bear markets and 33 recoveries since 1900.
-Over a 25-year retirement, you could experience six to seven bear markets on average.
+There have been 33 bear markets and 33 recoveries since 1928.
+Over a 25-year retirement, you could experience eight to nine bear markets on average.
 So, market declines, while unpleasant, are in fact normal.
 Measure your performance as progress toward your long-term goals rather than in day-to-day fluctuations.

 Understand the purpose of your investments

 In retirement, some investments provide you with income today.
-Others are there to help generate income many years from now.
-Each serves a critical role in helping ensure your money can last as long as you need it.
+Others are there to help provide income many years from now.
+Each serves a crucial role in ensuring your money lasts as long as you need it.

 Definitions of near-term, medium-term and long-term income